DataDog/jenkins-datadog-plugin/README.md

   - Click the "Use a DogStatsD Server to report to Datadog" radio button.
   - Specify both your DogStatD server hostname and port

-Once your configuration changes are finished, simply save them, and you're good to go!
+Once your configuration changes are finished, save them, and you're good to go!

 ### Configure with a Groovy script

-You have the option of configuring your Datadog plugin using a Groovy script like this one:
+Configure your Datadog plugin using a Groovy script like this one

 ```groovy
 import jenkins.model.*